Coronavirus California: Map shows which counties can, can't reopen under reopening tiers

 - Restaurants: open indoors at 50% capacity or 200 people, whichever is fewer

-- Wineries: open indoors at 25% capacity or 100 people, whichever is fewer
+- Wineries, breweries and distilleries: open indoors at 25% capacity or 100 people, whichever is fewer

 - Family entertainment centers: open indoors at 25% capacity for naturally distanced activities like bowling and rock climbing walls